aaythapa/aws-sam-developer-guide/doc_source/sam-resource-function.md

 *Type*: String
 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

+ `AutoPublishAliasAllProperties`   <a name="sam-function-autopublishalias-all-properties"></a>
+*Type*: String
+*Required*: No
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `AutoPublishCodeSha256`   <a name="sam-function-autopublishcodesha256"></a>
 The string value that is used, along with the value in `CodeUri`, to determine whether a new Lambda version should be published\.
 This property is only used when `AutoPublishAlias` is also defined\.